yinji921/Ji-Yin/_pages/about.md

 ---
 permalink: /
-title: "Songyuan Zhang"
+title: "Ji Yin"
-excerpt: "Songyuan Zhang"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/